 Knowledge of the potential sources of contaminants can be combined with an understanding of the hydrology of the region to inform which areas might contribute most to water quality impairments downstream in the basin.
 Areas with high rainfall, relatively steep topography, and large amounts of impervious areas respond quickly to rainfall and are often highly turbid after storms (Carpenter, 2003).
 These types of events and hydrologic responses increase the potential transport of dissolved and sediment-bound contaminants to tributaries and the Clackamas River.
 Additionally, water quality in the lower Clackamas may be more sensitive to runoff from drainages with tributaries that empty directly into the SWP Area.
-Modeling has been performed to quantify these trends across the subbasins of the SWP Area, finding that the highest pollutant loads come from drainages to Lower Clear Creek, North Fork Deep Creek, small creeks along the lower mainstem of the Clackamas River, and the lower mainstem of the Clackamas River itself.
+Modeling has been performed to quantify these trends across the subbasins of the SWP Area, finding that the highest pollutant loads come from drainages to Lower Clear Creek, North Fork Deep Creek, small creeks along the lower mainstem of the Clackamas River itself.